nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/http-proxy.md

 Applying this configuration will result in new bootstrap files on the `KubeadmControlPlaneTemplate` and `KubeadmConfigTemplate`.

-This hook is enabled by default, and can be explicitly disabled by omitting the `http-proxy-vars` and `http-proxy-inject` hook from the `--runtimehooks.enabled-handlers` flag.
+This hook is enabled by default, and can be explicitly disabled by omitting the `HTTPProxyVars` and `HTTPProxyPatch` hook from the `--runtimehooks.enabled-handlers` flag.

-If deploying via Helm, then this can be disabled by setting `handlers.http-proxy-vars.enabled=false` and `handlers.http-proxy-inject.enabled=false`.
+If deploying via Helm, then this can be disabled by setting `handlers.HTTProxyVars.enabled=false` and `handlers.HTTPProxyPatch.enabled=false`.